OS2mo/os2mo-data-import-and-export/exporters/readme.rst

 Requirements
 ------------
-The requirements are indicated in requirements.txt
+The modules depend on mora_helper wich can be install from the Helpers directory from the root of this repo: sudo pip3 install -e os2mo_helpers

 Configuration
 -------------
-If MO is setup to use authentication, the exporter needs a valid service SAML token.
+If MO is set up to use authentication, the exporter needs a valid service SAML token.
 This is read from the environment variable SAML_TOKEN.

 Exported data
 -------------